mozilla-l10n/localizer-documentation/src/tools/pontoon/search_filters.md

 ![Tags in filters](../../assets/images/pontoon/search_filters/filters_tags.png)

 In this case, there are 10 tags defined for the project (highlighted in red).
 Near each tag there is a representation of the priority: like for projects, it goes from 5 stars (highest priority) to 1 star (lowest priority).

+Note: translation time, translation authors, and tags are not available when `All Projects` is selected as a [resource](glossary.md#resource).